 Code A. Investment income.
-Report this amount on line 4a of Form 4952.
+Report this amount on Form 4952, line 4a.

 Code B. Investment expenses.
-Report this amount on line 5 of Form 4952.
+Report this amount on Form 4952, line 5.

 Code C. Fuel tax credit information.
 The partnership will report the number of gallons of each fuel sold or used during the tax year for a nontaxable use qualifying for the credit for taxes paid on fuels, type of use, and the applicable credit per gallon.
 Use this information to complete Form 4136, Credit for Federal Tax Paid on Fuels.